(San Francisco) July 9, 2016 – Good Day, this is “Your Radiation This Week” for the time period July 2 to July 9, 2016.

 An unmonitored Twitter account for reader convenience and to free my time to continue research and writing.

-To those of you who do not know, Veterans Today is not a ‘paid gig’ and compiling the statistics for Your Radiation This Week is a very time consuming process.
+To those of you who do not know, VT is not a ‘paid gig’ and compiling the statistics for Your Radiation This Week is a very time consuming process.

 A “contribute” option will be provided for any of my readers who would like to contribute to funding the editing and formatting technical aspects of Your Radiation This Week and the greater work, “There Are No Words.”